dphfox/lite/docs/design.md

 # Type system

-Lite is designed around a carefully chosen set of types, with particular predictable characteristics.
+Lite is designed around "sized" and "unsized" types:

+- **Sized** types have a definite number of fields at compile time, allowing them to be unpacked.
+- **Unsized** types don't have a definite number of fields, requiring them to be heap allocated.

+The core types are carefully chosen to ensure that sized and unsized data is handled consistently.

 ## Symbols